 As I slowly removed myself from active involvement here, I worked on other startups (both online and off), but mostly as an angel/advisor.
 I have returned my day-to-day attention to commercial real estate and finance.
 While this (i.e. tenant relations, lease negotiations, property management, and the optimization of non-correlated asset classes across an investment portfolio) is more in line with my education, it’s definitely not as creative or thrilling as building/coordinating a distributed team, from nothing, spanning Europe, India, various locations in SE Asia, and across the Americas.
 And yet, I’m pretty happy that I’m no longer working 70-80hrs/week, creating what, it turns out, amounted to little more than an expensive hobby.

 So, that part is sad.
 Because when I explored the site one last time before taking it down, I really appreciated all the work that went into it.
 I still think it was a beautifully designed, feature-rich platform that had the potential to connect people who were seeking and sharing experiences that related to yoga.
 I guess that happened, to some degree, but it wasn’t viable as a business.

 Over the last year, I have been working on an essay that will further explain what I learned during the rise and demise of this project, as well as my relationship disillusionment with yoga, digital media content creation/consumption, the state of Internet advertising as it relates to privacy, and cyber security in general.
-Many great writers have analyzed these topics separately and my submission will, hopefully, tie it all together.
+Many great writers have analyzed these topics separately already but, my submission will, hopefully, tie it all together.

 Love and Light,